crcx/retroforth/doc/RETRO-Book.md

 # Building on BSD, Linux, macOS, and other Unix Targets

-RETRO is well supported on BSD (tested on FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
+Retro is well supported on BSD (tested on FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
 It should build on any of these without issue.